QuaSi-Software/Documentation/docs/resie_energy_system_components.md

 \end{equation}
 $$

 Some part of the waste heat apart of the cooling loop can potentially be utilised.
 Electrolysers tend to be designed for high power draw and subsequentially produce a comparitively large amount of low temperature waste heat from power system cooling, radiative and conductive losses of the stacks and pressure handling, among other sources.
 Depending on the installation and configuration of the equipment some of this low temperature waste heat can be usable instead of being removed from the energy system entirely.
-A realised 1 MW electrolyser [^Fisch2023] was reported to make use of the low temperature waste heat and produce in 2023, via a heat pump, 261 MWh high temperature heat using 91 MWh of electricity for a COP of 2.87.
+A realised \(1 \ MW_e\) PEM electrolyser [^Stickel2024] was reported to make use of the low temperature waste heat and produce in 2023, via a heat pump, 261 MWh high temperature heat using 91 MWh of electricity for a COP of 2.87.
 However as not all installations can make use of this waste heat, in the model this can be toggled off, which will cause the low temperature waste heat to be counted towards the overall losses of the electrolyser.

 Due to the difficulty of finding good numbers for parameters as well as reducing the model complexity to energy balances, the model displayed above is restructured to combine the losses of water purification and power electronics by affecting the efficiency of producing hydrogen from input electricity and the amount of high and low temperature waste heat.
 The losses of hydrogen from purification processes is modeled as two efficiencies curves for produced hydrogen with one including losses and one excluding them.